shbakram/shbakram.github.io/index.md

 * Performance Evaluation of Intel Optane Memory for Managed Workloads.
 [ACM TACO, 2021](https://dl.acm.org/doi/10.1145/3451342) (Open Access)

 * Exploiting Intel Optane Persistent Memory for Full Text Search.
 ISMM, 2021. [pre-print PDF]({% link assets/ismm-2021-search.pdf %})

+### Research Infrastructure

+Thanks to generous support from the ANU start-up funding, I have built in-house research infrastructure for evaluating emerging non-volatile memories.
+Our servers have many terabytes of Intel Optane persistent memory and state-of-the-art solid state drives.

 ### Announcements

 I am looking for several new Ph.D. students.
-My research requires good system-building skills.
-My current students are not afraid to customize industrial-strength software.
-Examples include Apache Spark and Lucene, OpenJDK, and the Linux OS.
+My ongoing research requires good system-building skills.
+My current students are not afraid to customize industrial-strength software, such as, Apache Spark and Lucene, OpenJDK, and the Linux OS.
 The nature of systems research is challenging but highly rewarding.
 Our students quickly hook up with industry partners.
 If you are passionate about programming and building real-world prototypes, please get in touch.

 Check out a recent presentation and an invited poster from [Iacovos Kolokasis](https://www.csd.uoc.gr/~kolokasis/), a doctoral student I co-advise with [Angelos Bilas](http://users.ics.forth.gr/~bilas/).